 Letting Go ... and Starting Anew

-This unstructured "course" was an eight-week long series of recorded audio and video talks, guided practices and articles I've composed over the past 20 years that I've edited and updated during the COVID-19 pandemic, posted on LinkedIn between December 8th, 2020 and January 26, 2021 to offer support for ending what has been a challenging year for most of us in a conscious manner, and starting a new one by purposefully creating a sustainable habit of integrity to assist you in living and leading by an Ethically Intelligent example of honor, dignity and humanity, in every situation and interaction,
+This unstructured "course" was an eight-week long series of recorded audio and video talks, guided practices and articles I composed over the past 20 years that I edited and updated during the COVID-19 pandemic, posted on LinkedIn between December 8th, 2020 and January 26, 2021.
+It was intended to offer support for ending what had been a challenging year for most of us in a conscious manner, and starting a new one by purposefully creating a sustainable habit of integrity to assist you in living and leading by an Ethically Intelligent example of honor, dignity and humanity, in every situation and interaction,

 regardless of who you're with or where you are.

 Due to its continued relevancy, I offer this "course" for any time you are facing any ending and beginning that requires Letting Go ... and Starting Anew.

 The links and a short Intro to each one are posted below the Description section.

 Endings and Beginnings are equally important in all areas of our lives, and keeping this awareness front of mind is especially important when we are wishing to eliminate our old, unproductive, and even harmful (to self and others) behavioral habits, and the associated thoughts, choices and actions that keep us stuck in a worn-out, disempowering status quo.
 This is true regardless of whether we wish to want to live a healthier lifestyle, save more than we spend each month ... or become a person of transparent integrity and trustworthiness - no matter who we are or where we are in any given situation or interaction, in any given moment - and there are no unimportant situations, interactions or moments - if that is indeed your aspiration.